Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 * maxIterations: how many iterations max to find a solution
 * lowValuesZero: used to round values near 0, 1, -1 in some orientation calculations

-The P"quality" can activate logging also. log means logLevel 1 and logDetailed means logLevel 2. logLevel 0 means no logging.
+# logLevel

+* logLevel=0 means no special logging and is default
-* logLevel 1 will log main data like time needed for move calculations
+* logLevel=1 will log main data like time needed for move calculations
-* logLevel 2 will contain much more information like calculation results of the chain steps to find the reason for unexpected calculation results. logLevel will greatly reduce performance.
+* logLevel=2 will contain much more information like calculation results of the chain steps to find the reason for unexpected calculation results. logLevel will greatly reduce performance.

+The logLevel is independent from the debugging options of the core RRF.

 # start, stop, MAXTIMERS